The Metadata 20/20 Community Groups assessed their challenges and opportunities, and six themes emerged which will now be evolved as Projects.

 Each Project welcomes voluntary participation from any individual from research communications who has expertise they think could benefit the work, and time to commit to meetings and offline work.
-If you are interested in contributing to a project, please fill out this online survey, and we’ll get back to you with more details.
+If you are interested in contributing to a project, please fill out this interest form, and we’ll get back to you with more details.

 1. Researcher communications